figure002/setlyze/source/developer_guide.rst

     Text file with installation instrutions for SETLyze.

 setlyze.pyw
-    This is the executable for SETLyze.
+    This is SETLyze's executable.
 This is what you'll run to start SETLyze.

 setup.py
+    Installer script for SETLyze.
 Installs SETLyze system-wide or to your home directory.
-This script is used to install SETLyze on your machine.
 For installation instructions, read the INSTALL file.

 Technical Design
 ================

-SETLyze comes with a Technical Design; a visual representation of SETLyze's design parts (functions/classes/GUI's) interconnected by arrows representing the application's functions and work flow.
-All design parts have a number.
-The same numbers can be found in the application's source-code.
-This means that the different design parts of the Technical Design can be easily linked to the corresponding source-code.
+SETLyze comes with a :download:`Technical Design <./technical_design_setlyze-0.1.pdf>`;
+a visual representation of SETLyze's design parts (functions/classes/GUI's) interconnected by arrows representing the application's functions and work flow.
+All design parts are numbered.
+The same numbers can be found in the SETLyze's source code.
+This means that the different design parts of the Technical Design can be easily linked to the corresponding source code.

-The Technical Design provides an easy to understand overview of the application, but is also of great value to developers.
-It is much easier to understand how the application works by looking at its Technical Design.
-If the developer is interested in a specific part of the source-code, he or she can easily navigate to that part of the source-code by the reference numbers used in the Technical Design.
+The Technical Design provides an easy to understand overview of the application for users, but is also of great value to developers.
+It makes it easier to get a basic understanding of how the application works by looking at the Technical Design.
+If the developer is interested in a specific part of the application, he or she can easily navigate to the corresponding description and source code by the reference numbers used in the Technical Design.

+Both the descriptions and source codes for the design parts in the Technical Design are browsable using this documentation.
+Read the "Design Parts" section below.

 Design Parts
 ------------

 The links below will guide you to the different design parts present in the Technical Design.
+You just have to click in the the number for that design part.
 Clicking on a design part will show you its description.
-Next to the description is a link "[source]" which links the the corresponding source-code.
+Next to the description is a link "[source]" which links to the corresponding source code.

 .. toctree::
    :maxdepth: 2